 Grab the topic idea, add your own twist, more information, and you have a new article ready.

 Note: ContentMart has been shut down and no longer works in 2019.

 #6 – Join Facebook Groups and Niche Forums

 I’ve added Facebook groups and niche forums as a similar resource because they both serve the same purpose – help community members.

 In both platforms, you can ask a question and get answers from reputable members who know their sh*t.
 And that’s what makes them a good resource to fetch new blog post ideas.

 Newbie, as well as seasonal bloggers, turn to these platforms when they face any issues and there are good chances that many of the users may encounter the same problem.

-I’m part of around 10 Facebook groups (trust me I hardly browse Facebook), and each time I visit these groups, I get at least 3-4 new ideas which I can cover.
+I’m part of around 10 Facebook groups (trust me I hardly browse Facebook), and each time I visit these groups, I get at least 3-4 new ideas that I can cover.

 The same goes for niche forums (except those annoying members who just try hard to increase their post count and get some backlink)

-Irrelevant Information: Few of my articles on this blog like Google Analytics Missing Code error and Block LifeHacker.com spam referral traffic are the results of browsing these platforms.
+Sidenote: A few of my articles on this blog like Google Analytics Missing Tracking Code error and Block LifeHacker.com spam referral traffic are the results of browsing these platforms.